 Coldwater fish will need a chiller for their aquarium set up.

-The lights you use on your tank matter, too.
+Author Note: The lights you use on your tank matter.
 Fluorescent lighting is a great choice and doesn’t overheat your tank.
 A tank that is overheated can cause excessive algae growth.

 Types of Fish Tanks